J-F-Liu/pom/doc/article.md

 }
 ```

 The final JSON parser, declared as public.
-According to [RFC 7159](https://tools.ietf.org/html/rfc7159) a JSON text is a serialized value of any of the six types. `end()` is used to ensure there is no extra text in the input except whitespace.
+According to [RFC 7159](https://tools.ietf.org/html/rfc7159) a JSON text is a serialized value of any of the six types.
+`end()` is used to ensure there is no extra text in the input.

 ```rust
 fn main() {